event

 Add to Calendar

-He is the founder of the Pop Démocratie association, which aims to explain Swiss democracy to the general public.
+Marceau Schroeter is the Founder of the Pop Démocratie association, which aims to explain Swiss democracy to the general public.
+He has spent years studying and engaging with Swiss democratic processes from the inside.
+His perspective bridges the technical mechanics of direct democracy and its lived political consequences.
 He is the author of the book "Au cœur de la démocratie suisse" (“At the Heart of Swiss Democracy”) published by Slatkine Press in 2022.
 The English version of the book “A Journey Inside Swiss Democracy” has just been published by Democratiq (2026).

 Disclaimer